Magic: The Gathering Pro Tour season 2000–01: Pro Tour – Los Angeles (2–4 February 2001)

-The 2001 Pro Tour Los Angeles was the last Pro Tour held on the Queen Mary, were all previous Pro Tours in Los Angeles had been held.
+The 2001 Pro Tour Los Angeles was the last Pro Tour held on the Queen Mary, where all previous Pro Tours in Los Angeles had been held.
 In a final eight featuring three players, who had also been amongst the last eight in Chicago, Michael Pustilnik took the title and thus the lead in the Pro Player of the year standings.
 Kamiel Cornelissen also made his second consecutive second place Pro Tour finish, the first person to do so in Pro Tour history.